 Now, we are ready to write the code.
 Example code can be found in Files -> Example -> Adafruit ADXL345 -> sensortest

-2. Make an instance by using any variable like accel to use the various functions of the ADXL345 Arduino library.
+2. Make an instance by using any variable, like accel, to use the various functions of the ADXL345 Arduino library.

 Adafruit_ADXL345_Unified accel = Adafruit_ADXL345_Unified();

 4. In void loop() function, create a variable to use sensors_event_t structure.
-Use this variable (in this case “event”) to fill the structure members using .getevent() function.
-Now, print the values of acceleration in x,y, z-axis using event.acceleration.x() function.
+Use this variable (in this case “event”) to fill the structure members using the .getevent() function.
+Now, print the values of acceleration in the x,y, z-axis using event.acceleration.x() function.

 Complete code with a Demonstration video is given at the end of this article.